The Windswept Tree

 I was searching for some old artwork for something which might happen soon when I came across these original pages of The Windswept Tree.
 It was a small 22 Page, A5 self published comic I did for the 1998 Luxembourg Comics Festival (Festival International de la BD de CONTERN) a very long time ago now.
-There were about 50 printed copies and they had a car spray painted silvery effect on the card cover, achieved with the aid of a template cut from acetate.
+There were about 50 printed copies and they had a car spray painted silvery effect on the card cover, achieved with the aid of a template cut from a sheet of acetate.
 I had just finished doing The Goathland Diary comic and this was a technique I had employed for that, for the second print run at least.

 The artwork pages to The Windswept Tree are yellowing and smell a bit mildewy so I thought it best to scan them for the sake of posterity.
-The strip is pretty much wordless because I thought that would breach the language barrier, my only claim to comic hobnobbing is I sold one to Charlie Adlard and maybe one to Arthur Ranson on the tables next to me, and that was about it really sales wise.
+The strip is pretty much wordless because I thought that would span the language barrier, my only claim to comic hobnobbing is I sold one to Charlie Adlard and maybe one to Arthur Ranson on the tables next to me, and that was about it really sales wise.
 "It's all cartoon motorbike rats and policemen with big noses over here" I was told by someone perusing my wares.

-The story of The Windswept Tree is semi autobiographical in that people that I knew at the time in the village appeared as 'actors' in the strip, which is basically a wind blown journey through the village of Goathland in North Yorkshire with me speculating in my own naive way, about what might be going on.
-The structure at the end of the strip where the little cat ends up, for those of you who have not ventured over that way, is RAF Fylingdales which exists and looks pretty much as I've drawn it.See, fact is stranger sometimes.
+The story of The Windswept Tree is semi autobiographical in that people that I knew at the time in the village appeared as 'actors' in the strip, a wind blown journey through the village of Goathland in North Yorkshire, with me speculating in my own naive way, about what might be going on there.
+The structure at the end of the strip where the little cat ends up, for those of you who have not ventured over that way, is RAF Fylingdales which exists and looks pretty much as I've drawn it.
+Reality is stranger than fiction sometimes.